Teju2404/HarryPotter/README.md

 ![image](https://tokybook.com/wp-content/uploads/harry-potter.jpg)

+## **Harry Potter Top Series**

+1. Harry Potter and the Order of Phoenix,Book5
+2. Harry Potter and the Half-Blood Prince,Book6
+3. Harry Potter and the Deathly Hallows,Book7
+4. Harry Potter and the Curse Child,Book8

 ## **"Harry Potter" Movie Facts**

 - The kids in the cast had to get casts of their teeth made.